 This UNESCO World Heritage Site is one of the largest stupas on earth, standing tall at nearly 120 feet with more than 108 images of the Buddha and four sets of eyes, each looking out over the four cardinal directions.
 The stupa’s mandala design makes it easy to find a spot away from the crowds, and a wide-angle lens will help do this magnificent structure justice in your family photo.
 The stupa is an important pilgrimage for many Buddhists, so, although it is perfectly fine to take pictures in front of it, be respectful of the monks and other visitors.
 Oh, and if your family plans to circle the stupa, make sure to walk clockwise around the structure.

 WHERE: Agra, India

 Drones are not allowed past the entrance to the Taj Mahal and tripods are subject to a “personal fee,” so it’s best to stick with a smartphone or small camera for your family’s shot in front of this impressive backdrop.
-Tour guides, like the ones with Intrepid Travel Urban Adventures, know the best spots to capture the perfect photo of your family with the Taj Mahal in the background and will often take the photo for you at no extra charge (although tipping is always appreciated).
+Tour guides, like the ones with Urban Adventure, know the best spots to capture the perfect photo of your family with the Taj Mahal in the background and will often take the photo for you at no extra charge (although tipping is always appreciated).
 The edge of the reflecting pool in the early morning hours is the best chance to grab the “classic” shot everyone wants, but be prepared to wait your turn as it’s the coveted spot for a reason.